Estimated reading time: 6 minutes

 Running a Script File

-To execute your script, open PowerShell, navigate to the directory where the script is saved (cd stands for “Change Directory”):
+> To execute your script as local file, open PowerShell, navigate to the directory where the script is saved (cd stands for “Change Directory”):

 Execution Policy